-TEWDI Uganda education project trains young people to co-create or adapt technologies and entrepreneurship skills that will improve their lives and strengthen their communities by introducing participants to different aspects of design through hands-on examples that are relevant to their daily lives and make them more employable while in school and even after they leave school.
+TEWDI Uganda education and skills project trains young people to co-create or adapt technologies and entrepreneurship skills that will improve their lives and strengthen their communities by introducing participants to different aspects of design through hands-on examples that are relevant to their daily lives and make them more employable while in school and even after they leave school.
 This provokes critical thinking and develops vocational skills of young people so they can identify the local problems in their community and build solutions for it.

 TEWDI Uganda works with local schools in implementing an education curriculum, which induces children to think innovatively and perform hands on activities.
 Hands on skills in the school curriculum, along with constant critical thinking will help them find a skilled based job in their community.